 * China's May refining activity dips away from April strength

-* OPEC, Russia also expected to gradually increase production (Adds Barclays comment, updates prices)
+* OPEC, Russia also expected to gradually increase production (Adds China refining data, updates prices)

-SINGAPORE, June 14 (Reuters) - Oil prices eased on Thursday, dragged down by rising output and a decline in China's refining activity, although strong fuel consumption in the United States and a drop in its crude inventories provided some support.
+SINGAPORE, June 14 (Reuters) - Oil prices eased on Thursday, dragged down by rising output and a decline in China's refining activity, although strong fuel consumption in the United States and a drop in its crude inventories provided the market with some support.

 Also weighing on prices was another rise in U.S. oil production <C-OUT-T-EIA>, which hit a weekly record of 10.9 million bpd last week, according to the Energy Information Administration (EIA) on Wednesday.

-U.S. crude output has risen almost 30 percent in the last two years, and is now close to top global producer Russia, which churned out 11.1 million bpd in the first two weeks of June.
+U.S. crude output has risen by almost 30 percent in the last two years, and it is now close to top global producer Russia, which produced 11.1 million bpd overall in the first two weeks of June.

-But the rising output came amid strong demand, which traders said prevented prices from falling further.
+But the rising output came amid strong demand, which traders said prevented crude prices from falling further.

-U.S. consumption of gasoline rose to a record 9.88 million bpd last week, according to the EIA.
+U.S. consumption of gasoline in the United States rose to an historic high of 9.88 million bpd last week, according to the EIA.

 The surge in American output puts pressure on other producers, who are losing market share.

-Russian and Saudi production has been held back voluntarily since 2017, when the Organization of the Petroleum Exporting Countries (OPEC), together with some non-OPEC producers, including Russia, started supply cuts to prop up prices.
+Russian and Saudi production has been held back voluntarily since 2017, when the Organization of the Petroleum Exporting Countries (OPEC), together with some non-OPEC producers including Russia, started supply cuts aimed at propping up prices.

 With Brent prices up by around 180 percent from their 2016 lows and demand strong, OPEC and Russia may soon end their voluntary supply cuts.